WajdAlmansor/Baserh/README.md

 # 👁️‍🗨️ Baserh

-**Baserh** (Arabic for "insight") is a graduation project designed to empower visually impaired users by helping them recognize surrounding objects through real-time camera analysis and spoken feedback.
+**Baserh** (Arabic for "insight") is designed to empower visually impaired users by helping them recognize surrounding objects through real-time camera analysis and spoken feedback.
 Built with SwiftUI and Apple's CoreML framework, the app combines AI and accessibility into one meaningful tool.

 ---